422926799/NtRaiseHardError.github.io/_posts/2018-02-18-API-Monitoring-Via-Userland-Hooks-and-Code-Injection-Detection.md

 ## Inline Hooking

 Inline hooking is the act of detouring the flow of code via _hotpatching_.
 Hotpatching is defined as the modification of code during the runtime of an executable image<sup>[1]</sup>.
-The purpose of inline hooking is to be able to capture the instance of when the program calls a function and then form there, observation and/or manipulation of the call can be accomplished.
+The purpose of inline hooking is to be able to capture the instance of when the program calls a function and then from there, observation and/or manipulation of the call can be accomplished.
 Here is a visual representation of how normal execution works:

 ```
 Normal Execution of a Function Call